aryamanp13/Operator-implementation/README.md

 1.Arithmetic Operators: Perform arithmetic operations.

-+: Addition
+I. Addition +
--: Subtraction
+II.
+Subtraction -
-*: Multiplication
+III.
+Multiplication *
-/: Division
+IV.
+Division /
-%: Modulus
+V. Modulus %

 2.Relational Operators: Compare values and return boolean results.

-==: Equal to
+I. Equal to ==
-!=: Not equal to
+II.
+Not equal to !=
-<: Less than
+III.
+Less than <
->: Greater than
+IV.
+Greater than >
-<=: Less than or equal to
+V. Less than or equal to <=
->=: Greater than or equal to
+VI.
+Greater than or equal to >=

 3.Logical Operators: Combine boolean expressions.

-&&: Logical AND
+I. Logical AND &&
-||: Logical OR
+II.
+Logical OR ||
-!: Logical NOT
+III.
+Logical NOT !

 4.Assignment Operators: Assign values to variables.

-=: Simple assignment
+I. Simple assignment =
-+=: Add and assign
+II.
+Add and assign +=
--=: Subtract and assign
+III.
+Subtract and assign -=
-*=: Multiply and assign
+IV.
+Multiply and assign *=
-/=: Divide and assign
+V. Divide and assign /=
-%=: Modulus and assign
+VI.
+Modulus and assign %/